serverrnode/devops-homelab-mini-project/weather-homelab/README.md

 A small weather web application built as a learning project while exploring DevOps fundamentals in my free time.

-The app allows users to search for a city or country, select a location, and view the current weather and a simple forecast.
+The app allows users to search for a city or country, select a location, and view the current weather and a simple forecast with interactive data visualizations.

 It is fully containerised with Docker and validated using GitHub Actions CI.

 ---

 ## Features
-- Search for cities and countries
+- Search for cities and countries worldwide
 - Select from multiple matching locations
-- View current weather conditions
+- View current weather conditions (temperature, humidity, wind speed)
+- Interactive temperature forecast chart (min/max over 7 days)
-- View a simple daily forecast
+- Interactive precipitation forecast chart
+- Visual 7-day weather summary cards
+- Responsive design for mobile and desktop
 - Frontend + backend running in Docker containers

 ---